HendrikGro/methods/README.md

 - cross spectrum for non-uniform time series

 ## packages
-- useful python packages for eartch system data to include in container image
+- useful python packages for earth system data to include in container image